simonbesnard1/gedidb/paper/paper.md

 To evaluate the efficiency of `gediDB`, we benchmarked spatiotemporal select queries against two alternatives:

-1. **NASA’s GEDI Subsetter** on the Multi-Mission Algorithm and Analysis Platform (MAAP), which downloads HDF5 files in real time rather than operating on a preprocessed copy of the data.
+1. **NASA's GEDI Subsetter** on the MAAP, which reads GEDI products directly as HDF5 from LPDAAC's S3 bucket using temporary AWS credentials, rather than operating on a preprocessed copy of the data.
 2. **A single-server PostGIS instance** hosting the GEDI data, following the approach in [Holcomb, 2023](https://github.com/ameliaholcomb/gedi-database).
 Postgres cannot be sharded across multiple servers, so while it may be a good option for users with only one machine, it does not achieve the speeds of a distributed database like TileDB.

 This comparison highlights both absolute performance and practical trade-offs between the three approaches.